pkuzan/aws-basics/lab/aws-basics.md

 logging.level.org.springframework=INFO
 logging.level.com.example.${your-username}awsbasics=DEBUG
 ```
-This will enable very verbose logging for the Spring framework and your application.
+This will enable logging for the Spring framework and your application.

 ##### Add some logging to your application